 On any big round the world trip, gap year or even short break, there are some things that are travel packing essentials.
-My longer travel packing list including clothing and everything else changes slightly depending on where I am going, what I am doing and the terrain and climate I will be in, but no matter what else ends up in my pack there are always some items that I can’t travel without and I have to take with me regardless.
+My longer travel packing list including clothing and everything else changes slightly depending on each trip and where I am going, what I am doing and the terrain and climate I will be in, but no matter what else ends up in my pack there are always some items that I can’t travel without and I have to take with me regardless.

 In general I travel quite light when I’m backpacking around the world.
 On any trips less than a few months I generally travel carry on only and most of the time I use up about half of my pack space.
 The rest invariably gets filled up with gifts, souvenirs or things I pick up along the way depending on how long I’m travelling for, but in general I start off pretty light.
 Apart from my clothes and toiletries, which to be fair isn’t much, I view pretty much anything else as disposable or replaceable such as toiletries or basic first aid items.
 I can pick up most things I need along the way as I need them, (and yes I’ve grabbed one or two of those traditional backpacker beer logo singlets from a market when I’ve been in need of a laundrette!)

 Saying that, there are just a few things that I always take with me regardless of where I am going or how long I am going for, so in no particular order of importance, I thought I’d share them with you.
 This isn’t my full packing list of course, a more extensive suggested packing list for backpacking trips or gap years can be found here, these are just the personal things I always like to have with me whenever I go away and can’t do without.